 - Assisting the recipient to search for a job; or

 - Payment of the costs of tuition, books and fees for:

 - The equivalent of a high school diploma;

 - College courses which are directly applicable to the recipient’s goals for his or her career; or

 - Courses of training in skills desirable for employment.

 See NV ST 125.210(10).

 Finding a Las Vegas Divorce Attorney for Rehabilitative Alimony

 If you are interested in how the issues of temporary spousal support, alimony or rehabilitative alimony might be decided in your case, then contact an experienced divorce lawyer in Las Vegas, Clark County, NV.

-The attorneys at Mills, Mills & Anderson are experienced in representing clients in a wide variety of family law cases.
+The attorneys at Mills & Anderson are experienced in representing clients in a wide variety of family law cases.
 Call us to discuss your case at (702) 386-0030.